-Of the 233 water sources tested, all but seven tested below the action level identified by the U.S. Environmental Protection Agency for lead in drinking water (15 μ g/l [ppb]).
+Of the 239 water sources tested, all but seven tested below the action level identified by the U.S. Environmental Protection Agency for lead in drinking water (15 μ g/l [ppb]).

-In accordance with the NJDOE regulations, Warren Township Schools has taken steps to implement immediate remedial measures for any water outlet that tested above the action level.
-This includes turning off the outlet unless it is determined the location must remain on for non-drinking purposes.
-In these cases, a "DO NOT DRINK" sign will be posted.
+In accordance with the NJDOE regulations, Warren Township Schools took steps to implement immediate remedial measures for any water outlet that tested above the action level.
+This included turning off the outlet unless it was determined the location must remain on for non-drinking purposes.
+In these cases, a "DO NOT DRINK" sign was posted.